axiaobugs/OrderManagement_Backend_NET5/README.md

 3. Just run dotnet watch run.

 # TODO
+- [x] Add employee login function and assign different departmental privileges.
+- [x] Persistent login status
+- [x] Add interceptors and guards
+- [ ] Implementing component-level permission management
 - [ ] I'm trying to write unit tests to refine the iterations of the feature, and I don't have a clue for now.
-- [ ] Add employee login function and assign different departmental privileges.